 This approach provides answers, for the class of model economies that we study, to the questions posed above.
 Not surprisingly, risk considerations play a role in determining which payments ought to be made.
-The specifics of that role can be quite surprising, though.
-For instance, under some conditions it is not optimal for a risk-neutral third party to share risk with the principals to a payment, even when the third party is a party to the more comprehensive transaction of which the payment is a constituent.
-Yet, under other conditions, even the general public (that is, traders who would not have transactions with the members of the settlement arrangement if risk were not present) ought to share settlement risk, as can happen in practice when a central bank serves as guarantor of a settlement arrangement.
+Under some conditions, even the general public (that is, traders who would not have transactions with the members of the settlement arrangement if risk were not present) ought to share settlement risk, as can happen in practice when a central bank serves as guarantor of a settlement arrangement.
 Private information regarding risk, even when it is possessed by a third party rather than by a direct party to a payment, is likely to be untruthfully reported unless the settlement arrangement is deliberately designed to elicit the truth.
 While these results about a schematic model economy are far from constituting definitive advice regarding actual settlement arrangements, we hope that this analysis may at least provide a helpful framework within which to think in an organized way about the issues involved in practical cases.